jkb23/pb162-hw02-labels/README.md

 ## Implementation

-Your solutions must keep and finish the implementation of ``NatureOperations`` factory class.
+Your solutions must keep and finish the implementation of ``LabeledOperations`` factory class.